fbpx

 Don’t get lost!

-All I’m saying is that those 7 notes create all these chords.
+All I’m saying is that those 7 notes in the guitar scale to create all these chords.

 Plug them into all-guitar-chords.com to see what I’m talking about.